awsdocs/iam-user-guide/doc_source/troubleshoot_roles.md

           }
       }
   ```
 + Verify that the AWS account from which you are calling `AssumeRole` is a trusted entity for the role that you are assuming\.
 Trusted entities are defined as a `Principal` in a role's trust policy\.
-The following example is a trust policy that is attached to the role you want to assume\.
-In this example, the account ID with the IAM user you signed in with must be 123456789012\.
+The following example is a trust policy that is attached to the role that you want to assume\.
+In this example, the account ID with the IAM user that you signed in with must be 123456789012\.
 If your account number is not listed in the `Principal` element of the role's trust policy, then you cannot assume the role\.
 It does not matter what permissions are granted to you in access policies\.
 Note that the example policy limits permissions to actions that occur between July 1, 2017 and December 31, 2017 \(UTC\), inclusive\.
 If you log in before or after those dates, then the policy does not match, and you cannot assume the role\.

   ```
       "Effect": "Allow",